Does Order Matter : Connecting The Law of Robustness to Robust Generalization: Related Work

 \subsection{Robust generalization and robust overfitting}

 A persistent challenge in adversarial robustness is robust generalization, where robust training error can be low while test error remains high.
-It is known that robust learning can require significantly more labeled data than standard learning, even in simple data models \citep{schmidt2018moredata}. \citep{carmon2019unlabeled,zhai2019unlabeled}.
+It is known that robust learning can require significantly more labeled data than standard learning, even in simple data models \citep{schmidt2018moredata,carmon2019unlabeled,zhai2019unlabeled}.
 It has also been shown by \citep{yin2019rademacher} that robust generalization bounds exhibit unavoidable dimension dependence unless additional structure is imposed.

-A closely related phenomenon is \emph{robust overfitting}: continued adversarial training can improve robust training loss while degrading robust test performance.
-Rice, Wong, and Kolter document robust overfitting across datasets and show that early stopping can match many improvements attributed to algorithmic tweaks \citep{rice2020overfitting}.
+A closely related phenomenon is \emph{robust overfitting}: continued adversarial training can improve robust training loss while degrading robust test performance \citep{rice2020overfitting}.
 Subsequent work proposes mechanisms to mitigate robust overfitting via learned smoothing regularization \citep{chen2021smoothening} or by analyzing which subsets of adversarial examples drive overfitting and modifying training to counteract it \citep{yu2022robustoverfitting}.

-Morever, it has recently been shown why why robust generalization is intrinsically challenging from an expressive power perspective \citep{li2022why}.
+Moreover, it has recently been shown why why robust generalization is intrinsically challenging from an expressive power perspective \citep{li2022why}.
+Finally, several recent papers develop stability-based and training-dynamics-based explanations for robust generalization behavior \citep{zhang2024stability_shallow,cheng2024free,zhang2024lesscertain}.
+Additionally, recent work further formalizes the clean-generalization vs. robust-overfitting dichotomy through representation complexity and phase-transition analyses \citep{li2025cgro}.